Rammstein: Political views

 Early on, Rammstein were accused by media outlets in Germany of being neo-Nazis due to their imagery.
 The band released the song "Links 2-3-4" (Links being German for "left") in 2001 to affirm to the public that they reside on the left of the political spectrum.
 In a 2011 interview with Rolling Stone Germany, when asked about Nazi accusations, Lindemann stated "We come from the East and we have grown up as socialists.
 We used to be either punks or Goths – we hate Nazis!
 And then suddenly there is such a far-fetched accusation.
 We are doing exactly the same thing today, but no one in America or in Mexico would even get the idea to come up with something like that.
 This only happens in Germany.
 Our reply to this animosity was 'Links 2-3-4', and with that we had made it clear where we stand politically."
 Regarding the song, Kruspe said: My heart beats on the left, two, three, four'.
 It's simple.
 If you want to put us in a political category, we're on the left side, and that's the reason we made the song".
-The song's title refers to the refrain of the German Communist Party song Einheitsfrontlied, written by Bertholt Brecht: "Drum links, zwei, drei!
+The song's title refers to the refrain of the German Communist Party song Einheitsfrontlied, written by Bertolt Brecht: "Drum links, zwei, drei!
 Drum links, zwei, drei! / Wo dein Platz, Genosse ist! / Reih dich ein, in die Arbeitereinheitsfront / Weil du auch ein Arbeiter bist".
 (Turn left, two, three!
 Turn left, two, three! / Here's the place, Comrade, for you! / So fall in with the Workers' united front / For you are a worker too.)
 Another key lyric expressing the band's allegiance to the left paraphrases the titles of newspaper columns published side by side for several years in the German newspaper Bild: "Mein Herz schlägt links" ("My heart beats on the left") by The Left Party co-chair and former Social Democratic Party of Germany chair Oskar Lafontaine, and "Mein Herz schlägt auf dem rechten Fleck" ("My heart beats in the right place") by Peter Gauweiler of the conservative Christian Social Union.
 Lorenz stated that the song was created to show the band could write a harsh, evil, military-sounding song without being Nazis.